simeononsecurity/simeononsecurity.ch/content/articles/how-to-create-a-secure-wifi-network/index.en.md

 ## Conclusion

 Creating a secure Wi-Fi network is essential for safeguarding your personal information and ensuring a safe online experience.
 By following the steps mentioned in this article, such as choosing a strong network name, enabling encryption, setting a strong Wi-Fi password, and regularly updating your router firmware, you can significantly enhance the security of your Wi-Fi network.
-Additionally, implementing measures like enabling a firewall, disabling remote management, and using MAC address filtering further strengthen the security of your network.
+Also, implementing measures like enabling a firewall, disabling remote management, and using MAC address filtering further strengthen the security of your network.
 Stay vigilant, and regularly monitor your network for any signs of unauthorized access or suspicious activity.
 By prioritizing Wi-Fi security